 Add the garlic cloves and ginger coins to the spices in the blender, pour in 1/3 cup water and pulse, scraping down the sides and adding more water to liquify, if needed, until the mixture is pureed.
 Now you have a slurry.

-Pour the slurry into the onions and cook, stirring with a wooden spoon and scraping the bottom until it cooks and turns a deeper shade of brown - it will sputter and crackle - and much of the water evaporates and the mixture thickens, about 8 more minutes.
+Pour the slurry into the onions in the pan and cook, stirring with a wooden spoon and scraping the bottom until it cooks and turns a deeper shade of brown—it will sputter and crackle—and much of the water evaporates and the mixture thickens about 8 more minutes.

 Add the tomato paste and cook, stirring until it darkens.